cisco/NATTools/README.md

-# The code has moved and no longer maintained
+# Code has moved and no longer maintained
-# Please wisit:
+# Please visit:
 # https://github.com/NATTools
 # for updated and maintaned code